Hierarchy & Types of Angels in Christianity, Islam & Judaism

 hierarchy of angels christian lore

-Top in the Hierarchy of Angels: The Archangels
+Top of the Celestial Hierarchy: The Archangels

 four archangels